Fix: Activation of Network Connection Failed in Linux

 Restart Network Service

-2. Now check if the problem is solved.
+2. Check if the problem is resolved.

-3. If not, then run the following command:
+3. If not, run:

 sudo /etc/init.d/network-manager force-reload